dnlcrl/PyFunt/README.md

 # PyFunt (/paɪfʊnt/)

-Pythonic Deep Learning Framework (WIP and CPU only at the moment)
+A simple Pythonic Deep Learning Framework (WIP and CPU only at the moment)

-## Description

-A simple Pythonic DL framework.

 ## Requirements